Events

 - Check booking options

-Confirm the event type is using the correct team defaults or custom settings.
+Confirm the event uses the correct team defaults or custom settings.

-If you do not want test messages to send, adjust the settings before testing with a real customer email or phone number.
+If you do not want test messages to send, turn off customer email or text channels before testing with a real customer email or phone number.
+See Set up event notifications and reminders.

 - Check photo rules